Carm01/VB.NET-Round-windows-forms-and-buttons/README.md

 This is a slight variation from https://rjcodeadvance.com/ the original code does not seem to exist so this is my slight variation (I can't find it at least; giving where credit is due).

 > [!important]
 > #### You will have to restore the nuget packages under the nuget packet manager!
-They are not pushed to the repository by visual studio
+You will not be able to run the project without restoring them.
+> In Visual studio under the TOOLS menu Choose "NuGet Package Manager" -> "Manage NuGet Packages for Solution" You will see a pop up that says "Some Nuget Packages are missing for this solution.
+Click to Restore from you online package sources"

 I had to add a Nuget package called Costura.Fody as this will allow the additional DLL for the smooth round buttons to embed in the exe so there is no need for all other kinds of libraries floating around and to only get lost.
 That is built into the project so no need to go and install it.
 Compile it like a normal app and get the exe from the BIN folder.